-Sergeant Keith Russell Baker, the story of a ‘Tail-End Charlie’ who died in Holland 76 years ago by Alison Bailey, Sue Cottrell and Wessel Scheer
+Sergeant Keith Russell Baker, the story of a ‘Tail-End Charlie’ who died in Nunspeet, the Netherlands, in 1944 and how the town is keeping his memory alive by Alison Bailey, with thanks to Sue Cottrell and Wessel Scheer

 In Tony Rennell’s 2012 article for the Mailonline tail gunner Bob Pierson described the job as follows: